 - Farewell lunch at Montiel Espaigastronòmic Restaurant

-This morning we visit the old cathedral of Barcelona, a Catalan Gothic building characterised by the delicacy of its slender pillars.
+This morning we shall walk to the old cathedral of Barcelona, a Catalan Gothic building characterised by the delicacy of its slender pillars.
 The cathedral contains an exquisite High Gothic choir, and several religious paintings, as well as a tranquil cloister lined with small chapels.

-The converted Gothic palaces which house the Picasso Museum, nearby, contain works from many stages of Picasso’s life, from his adolescence to his old age.
-The range of works on display amply proves the point that, despite French claims that Picasso belonged to the School of Paris, much of his work was inspired by 19th century Spanish art.
+We then visit the converted Gothic palaces which house the Picasso Museum.
+It contains works from many stages of Picasso’s life, from his adolescence to his old age.
+The range of works on display amply proves the point that, despite French claims that Picasso belonged to the School of Paris, much of his work was inspired by 19th-century Spanish art.
 The museum incorporates adolescent works by the artist that demonstrate his extraordinary precociousness.
 There are paintings from his early Parisian period, demonstrating an early debt to Toulouse-Lautrec, and a number of masterpieces from the Blue and Rose periods.
 There is also a group of later works including Picasso’s highly individual studies of Velazquez’s masterpiece Las Meninas.

 - Airport transfer for those travelling on the ASA ‘designated’ flight